PubInv/euler-notebook/README.md

 DEBUG="server:*" npx nodemon
 ```

-For client debug information, use the console to set localStorage.debug:
+For client debug information, use the browser console to set localStorage.debug:

 ```
 localStorage.debug="client:*"